Goods and Service Tax (“GST”)

 In New Zealand non resident business have to register and account for GST on sales to consumers at 15% if their annual turnover is $60,000 (NZD) or greater in the last 12 months, or turnover is expected to be more than $60,000 in the next 12 months.

-There is however no GST on sales to GST-registered New Zealand businesses.
+There is however no Goods and Services Tax on sales to GST-registered New Zealand businesses.
 To confirm if your customer is a New Zealand resident you’ll need to check you have two non-conflicting pieces of evidence that indicate the recipient of the service is a New Zealand resident.
 You can use as evidence:

 • the person’s billing address